j-ma03/databases-final-project/README.md

 3. Select your data and click Next until import is complete
 4. Repeat for the remaining data files

+*Note: CSV data is needed entirely for uploading to phpMyAdmin, but a JSON files were used for certain MySQLWorkbench queries

 ## How to run queries:
 1. Open queries.sql in MySQL Workbench
 2. Click the lightning bolt icon in the top left corner.
 Query results should appear in the bottom half of the screen